 Safety and comfort of any social environment can be measured by who chooses to use the space.
 Women relaxing in and enjoying a place is often a key indicator of how safe and pleasant it is.

-Amenities that allow us to feel comfortable in a public space, such as flexible seating options, communicate to us that our comfort and safety is valued and therefore make us feel welcomed there.
+Amenities that allow us to feel comfortable in a public space, such as flexible and enjoyable seating options and lighting, communicate to us that our comfort and safety is valued and therefore make us feel welcomed there.
 The images below convey this sense of peace and comfort we all crave, as experienced by women in the space.

 Women have the power to immediately make an open space feel welcoming and friendly.
 Their presence can transform a place into somewhere in which people feel comfortable just being.